 buildings; great parks, hills and lakes; and not one, but two world famous

 Windsor itself is a traditional garrison town with a deep military history.
 And, of course, we have a royal presence in Windsor Castle.

 I am proud of our unique heritage, Windsor is a lovely place to live, and a fantastic place to visit and explore.

 Windsor ConstituencyThe Windsor constituency is made up of 53 towns, villages and hamlets, lying within the Royal Borough of Windsor and Maidenhead, Bracknell Forest Council, and Slough Borough Council.

-At the centre of the constituency is the historic town of Windsor, famous for its castle where the Queen spends most of her private weekends.
+At the centre of the constituency is the historic town of Windsor, famous for its castle where the Queen used to spend most of her private weekends.
 Cobbled market streets wind their way along the banks of the Thames towards Eton College, one of Britain's oldest institutions, and The Savill Garden, one of the country's finest ornamental gardens.

 Within the constituency there are many charming historic villages including Ascot, home to Royal Ascot; Clewer, Datchet, Eton, Sunninghill, Sunningdale, Horton, and Wraysbury.
-Many of these villages date back to the Middle Ages and contain fine examples of Norman churches, like St Michael and All Angels.
+Many of these villages date back to the Middle Ages and contain fine examples of Norman churches, such as St Michael and All Angels.
 Winkfield is a busy and friendly village; Alexander Pope, the poet, grew up and wrote in Binfield; and the famous brickmakers of Warfield helped to restore 10 Downing Street.
 And, in Slough, Colnbrook and Poyle straddle the lovely Colne Brook and Wraysbury River.

 Historic WindsorWindsor and the surrounding areas have a rich history.